weblate/qTox_enhanced-1/doc/user_manual_en.md

 On the "Friend requests" tab you can see, friend requests you got from other Tox users.
 You can then choose to either accept or decline these requests.

-On the Groupinvites page, you can create a new groupchat and add users to it by using the context menu in your contact list.
+On the Conferenceinvites page, you can create a new conference and add users to it by using the context menu in your contact list.
 Invites from your contacts are also displayed here and you can accept and decline them.